GIScience/ohsome-quality-api/docs/indicators_en.md

 Additionally, the median for the last 3 years are calculated as well as a regression line to see the current tendency of user activity.

 ### Limitations
-Does not give information about data quality on its own but can be used additionally to other indicators.
+- Does not give information about data quality on its own but can be used additionally to other indicators